 This special track offers you the opportunity to study European and Dutch culture from one of the oldest and most beautiful cities of The Netherlands; the city of Utrecht.
-Excursions will take you from the Royal Museum of Fine Arts and the European Parliament in Brussels, to The Hague and Amsterdam where you will visit the seat of the Dutch government and see paintings by Rembrandt and Van Gogh.
+Excursions will take you from the Royal Museum of Fine Arts and the European Parliament in Brussels, to The Hague and Amsterdam where you will visit the seat of the Dutch government and study paintings by Rembrandt and Van Gogh up close.

 During the first two weeks you will analyse Europe’s cultural pluralism and its varied identities that still exist today.
-The topics we will study, will help you to understand the complicated structure of Europe and may shed some light on the motives for integration as well as the obstacles on the way to European unity.
+The topics you will study will help you to understand the complicated structure of Europe.
+We will shed some light on the motives for integration as well as the obstacles on the way to European unity.
 Lectures will focus on the history, social and economic structures, culture, and current political and social debates within the wider European community.
-In light of these last topics we will organize a field trip to the Royal Museum of Fine Arts and the European Parliament in Brussels.
+In light of these last topics you will go on a field trip to the Royal Museum of Fine Arts and the European Parliament in Brussels.

-The second theme (week 4) will give you the historical context of the preceding topics, and you will be introduced to the cultural expressions and traditions that support the Dutch in their claim to international fame as a cultural nation.
-During excursions you will visit some of the most world renowned paintings of Rembrandt and Van Gogh.We then will proceed with the third theme, society.
+You will then proceed with the third theme, society.
 Lecturers will discuss the most characteristic institutions and arrangements of Dutch society such as the welfare state and the polder model.
-You will learn about the real role of the windmills, but also about other factors that contributed to the economic success and international orientation of the Netherlands.
+You will learn about the real role of the windmills and about other factors that contributed to the economic success and international orientation of the Netherlands.

-Finally, we will end with the theme of ‘contemporary Issues’.
-Topics discussed are the contemporary religious diversity and secularization, immigration and integration and Dutch traditions of cooperation reflected in the Peace Palace and the International Criminal Court.
-This course includes a full day excursion to The Hague, including a visit amongst others to the Dutch Parliamentary building (Binnenhof).
-You will experience an intensive six-week programme with lectures and seminar groups.
-Together with other students you are expected to work on group presentations and assignments.
+Finally, we will end with the theme ‘contemporary Issues’.
+This topic explores public debates in Dutch society at the beginning of the twenty-first century.
+Topics discussed are religious diversity and secularization, immigration and integration and Dutch traditions of cooperation reflected in the presence of the Peace Palace and the International Criminal Court in The Hague.
+There will be a full day excursion to The Hague which includes a visit to the Dutch Parliamentary building (Binnenhof).

 Housing through Utrecht Summer School